Wthrud05/bookshelf/README.md

 ## Running

-To run my project, run the following commands:
+To run this project, run the following commands:

 1. Change to the directory `server`.
 2. Start the server using the command `npm start`.